MICA-MNI/ENIGMA/docs/source/pages/epicenter_doc/index.rst

 Subcortical epicenters
 -------------------------

+XXXXXXXXXXXXX
+MAKE SURE THIS WORKS  - HAS TO BE SCTX-CTX CONNECTIVITY TO PREDICT CORTICAL ATRPHY !!!!!!!!!!!!!
+XXXXXXXXXXXXX

 The HCP connectivity data can also be used to identify epicenters of subcortical atrophy.
-As above, we simply correlate every subcortical region's seed-based connectivity profile (*e.g.*, subcortico-cortical connectivity) with a whole-brain subcortical atrophy map.
+As above, we simply correlate every subcortical region's seed-based connectivity profile (*e.g.*, subcortico-cortical connectivity) with a whole-brain cortical atrophy map.
 Disease epicenters thus represent regions whose connectivity profile spatially resembles the disease-related atrophy map.
 In the following tutorial, our *atrophy map* will be derived from subcortical volume decreases in individuals with left TLE.